 In addition to being healthy and tasty, these are super easy!
 Just throw all the ingredients in the blender and puree!
 The toughest task is cleaning the blender, which I personally despise.

-1 1/2 T. coconut oil (I’ve also used grapeseed and walnut)
+- 1 1/2 Tbsp coconut oil grapeseed and olive oil also work!

-8 drops liquid stevia (or another tablespoon of sweetener)
+- 8 drops stevia or another tablespoon of sugar

 These are also convenient in that if they get soggy, or if you can’t eat the whole batch, they are easily crisped up again by just popping them in the toaster!